bassemZohdy/langgraph-sample/README.md

 ### Services
 - PostgreSQL: Persistent storage for conversation messages and LangGraph checkpoints.
-- Ollama: Local LLM server; pulls and runs the model set in `LLM_MODEL` (default `phi3:mini`).
+- Ollama: Local LLM server; pulls and runs the model set in `OLLAMA_MODEL` (default `phi3:mini`).
-- LangGraph Agent: FastAPI app exposing chat/graph endpoints.
+- LangGraph Agent: FastAPI app with multi-model support exposing chat/graph endpoints.
 - UI: React + Vite static app served by Nginx, calls the agent API.

 Note: Redis was removed; the current stack does not depend on Redis.